Payson Park: History

-It is named for Edward Payson, which was the name of two prominent residents of the same name.
-Rev. Edward Payson (1783-1827) was a prominent Congregationalist preacher.
-His son of the same name (1813-1890) who lived near the park in the Payson House.
+The land on which the park was built was part of the Payson estate.
+It was owned by Rev. Edward Payson, who was a prominent Congregationalist preacher.
+His son of the same name lived near the park in the Payson House.
 The Payson House was built in the 1850s before being demolished in 1956.
+In 1917, Portland purchased the property from William Martin Payson of Boston for $26,262.
+In 1921, William Martin Payson left a bequest of $2,500 to the city to pay for entrance and gates to the park.

 Longfellow Arboretum

 The Longfellow Arboretum is a 2.5 acre arboretum on the southwestern corner the park beside a small tidal marsh which connects the park to Back Cove.

 As of August 2016, there are 125 trees, including approximately 40 non-native trees, including Betula nigra, Cercidiphyllum, and Stewartia.

 The Longfellow Garden Club, a member of the National Garden Club and the Garden Club Federation of Maine, created the Longfellow Arboretum on land donated by the City of Portland using a bequest from Mrs. Clifford Leys, a former member.
 Today the Longfellow Garden Club and the City of Portland jointly maintain the Arboretum.
-It is named in honor of American poet Henry Wadsworth Longfellow (1807–1882) who grew up in the nearby Wadsworth-Longfellow House.
+It is named in honor of American poet Henry Wadsworth Longfellow, who grew up in Portland's Wadsworth-Longfellow House.